ucb-dataj/2018/md/week3.md

 * "Compared to What?" -- what are the points of comparison you'd want to see as a reader?
 * What would make it more interesting?
 Feel free to riff, speculate, and brainstorm but also try to dial in what you think this is going to need as a story.

-You have 5 minutes each, so do dial in your elevator pitch.

-No records requests w/out a backup plan.

-Most of you need to:
+*Notes:*  Most of you need to...
-a) get your hands on the actual data and make sure there's something there, and
+a) get your hands on the actual data and make sure there's something there,
-b) go do some reading of other reporting on this.
+b) go do some reading of other reporting on this, or make a few phone calls to figure out what the context is.

 ## Formulas